bevyengine/bevy/release-content/migration-guides/entity_deduplication.md

 - `EntityMutExcept::get_by_id`
 - `EntityMutExcept::get_mut_by_id`

-The following functions now take an `AccessScope` as an additional argument.
+The following functions now take an `AccessKind` as an additional argument.
 You should pass a scope that most closely matches your access patterns, and ensure it abides by Rust aliasing rules.